Compatibilism: Philosophy’s Favorite Answer to the Free Will Debate

 (In case you’re not familiar with them, I cover Harris’s arguments for free will being an illusion here).

-Persuasive as they may be, however, advances in neuroscience and brain research simply bring into sharp focus what has long been a problem for free will: that we are embodied beings living a physical world seemingly determined by cause and effect.
+Persuasive as they may be, however, advances in neuroscience and brain research simply bring into sharp focus what has long been a problem for free will: that we are embodied beings living in a physical world seemingly determined by cause and effect.

 As the Roman philosopher Lucretius asked 2,000 years ago in his epic poem On The Nature of Things, for instance: